lucj/k0s-family/content/k0smotron/mgmt-cluster/_index.md

 ## Installing cert-manager

 Before installing `k0smotron`, we need to install cert-manager.
+Use the following command to install it using Helm.

 ```bash
 helm repo add jetstack https://charts.jetstack.io --force-update